Perform foreign-key-style association on a table sequence/record sequence.

 A1 associates with A2 through foreign key field EID and with A3 through foreign key field NAME by switching EID to A2’s referencing records and NAME to A3’s referencing records, while deleting non-matching records in A1.

-A1 associates with A2 through foreign key field EID and with A3 through foreign key field NAME, by assigning ordinal numbers of the corresponding key values in A2 to A1’s foreign key field EID and assigning ordinal numbers of the corresponding key values in A3 to its foreign key field NAME, while deleting non-matching records from A1.
+A1 associates with A2 through foreign key field EID and with A3 through foreign key field NAME, by assigning sequence numbers of the corresponding key values in A2 to A1’s foreign key field EID and assigning sequence numbers of the corresponding key values in A3 to its foreign key field NAME, while deleting non-matching records from A1.

 When using other syntax: